waynezxcv/Gallop/README.md

 ## Features

-* use Gallop Building complex rich text interface application, can get a great experience,stable rolling FPS at 60 hz.
+* use Gallop Building complex rich text interface application, can get a great experience.
 * you can easy to insert local images,web images or UIView object in the text.
 * easily add click and long press events to the text.
 * easily draw text frame bouding, drawing the hollow words, sets the text vertical Alignment property, etc